aswathyvtvm-19/cohort-halo-plot/README.md

 # Cohort Halo-Plot™

-Cohort Halo-Plot™ is a specialized Python visualization tool for longitudinal population health data, mapping age, sex, and mortality distributions across large-scale cohorts.
+Cohort Halo-Plot™ is a Python-based visualization tool for longitudinal population health data, designed to map age, sex, and mortality distributions across large-scale cohorts.

-It provides an intuitive circular (halo-style) representation of demographic structure over time, allowing rapid assessment of cohort evolution and mortality dynamics.
+It provides an intuitive halo-style circular representation of demographic structure over time, enabling rapid visual assessment of cohort evolution and mortality dynamics across multiple years.

 ---

-## Features
+## ✨ Key Features

 - Age group distribution visualization
-- Sex-based stratification
+- Sex-based stratification (Male/Female comparison)
-- Mortality mapping
+- Mortality proportion mapping
-- Longitudinal cohort comparison
+- Longitudinal cohort tracking
-- Publication-ready visualization output
+- Publication-ready graphical output

 ---

-## Use Case
+## 🎯 Intended Use

-Designed for large-scale population datasets (e.g., healthcare cohort studies), Cohort Halo-Plot™ enables clear demographic profiling across multiple years in a single integrated view.
+Cohort Halo-Plot™ is designed for large-scale longitudinal datasets such as healthcare or population cohort studies.

+It allows researchers and data scientists to summarize demographic structure across years within a single integrated visualization framework.

 ---

-## File Structure
+## 📂 Repository Contents

-- `cohort-halomap.ipynb` — Main implementation notebook
+- `cohort-halomap.ipynb` — Main implementation notebook for generating the Halo-Plot visualization
+- `README.md` — Project documentation
+- `LICENSE` — MIT License

 ---

-## Requirements
+## 🔧 Requirements

 Python 3.x

-Libraries:
+Libraries used:

 - numpy
 - pandas
 - matplotlib
 - IPython

+Install required packages:

 ---

+## 📊 Expected Dataset Structure

+The notebook assumes the dataset contains the following columns:

+- `patient_id` — Unique patient identifier
+- `sex` — Sex indicator (e.g., Male/Female)
+- `age` — Age or derived age value
+- `death_flag` — Indicator for mortality status
+- `year` — Observation year

+Column names can be adapted as needed for external datasets.

+---

+## 🔐 Data Availability

+This repository contains code only.

+The original data used for development were accessed via the SAIL Databank and cannot be shared publicly.

+Users can apply this visualization tool to their own longitudinal cohort datasets structured with the required demographic fields.

+---

-## Author
+## 👩‍💻 Author

 Aswathy

 ---

-## License
+## 📄 License

 MIT License